Take A 5-Minute Break To Look At These Delightful Pet Portraits — You Deserve It

 Location: Portland, Oregon

-Favorite Food: Sophia enjoys Deckhand Tuna out of the can, while Sylvia prefers Fancy Feast, Savory Salmon Classic Paté.
+Favourite Food: Sophia enjoys Deckhand Tuna out of the can, while Sylvia prefers Fancy Feast, Savoury Salmon Classic Paté.
 They both prefer water from the fishbowl.

 Owned by Holly Andres, @hollyandres